NeotomaDB/repo_best_practices/README.md

 **Active**

 The active badge indicates the project is developed and maintained.
 Features or any singificant changes may still be added.

+*Note: We cannot link to a formal lifecycle stage for "active" as it is not part of the traditional classification.*

 ```
 [![lifecycle](https://img.shields.io/badge/lifecycle-active-green.svg)]